Burnin' Down The House

 NOT RECOMMENDED FOR: The most disappointed ticket buyers will be fans of Ferrell (Stranger Than Fiction), Poehler (Parks and Recreation) and Mantzoukas (The League), who offer nothing to compare to the works we love them for.
 Even those seeking nothing but fun - or a useful solution to paying for college - aren't apt to find much here.
 And of course, if you like movies with either morals or a moral, just stay several blocks away from The House.

-The House, directed by Andrew Jay Cohen, opens in theaters June 30, 2017.
+The House, directed by Andrew Jay Cohen, opened in theaters June 30, 2017; available for home viewing October 10, 2017.
 It runs 88 minutes and stars Will Ferrell, Amy Poehler, Jason Mantzoukas, Jeremy Renner, Nick Kroll, Allison Tolman, Michaela Watkins, Ryan Simpkins and Cedric Yarbrough.
 Watch the trailer for The House here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of ChristianMovieReviews.com & CrosswalkMovies.com's Video Movie Reviews.